HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/index.md

 ## Overview

-The IQ assistant is accessible through an adjustable chat interface integrated into DX.
-Depending on the page context, the interface displays in either a panel view or a compact view, both of which can expand to a fullscreen view for a more spacious experience.
-Responses are provided instantly by AI models over WebSocket connections that deliver the complete response once processing is finished.
-The assistant maintains conversational context within an active session and supports all DX locales, including LTR and RTL layouts.
+The IQ assistant is accessible through a chat interface integrated into HCL DX.
+Depending on the page context, the interface displays in either a panel view or a compact view, and both options can expand to a full-screen view.
+Responses are delivered over WebSocket connections once the AI model finishes processing the request.
+The assistant maintains conversational context within an active session.
+The user interface menus and labels are available only in English.
+However, the assistant can process prompts and generate responses in multiple languages, supporting both left-to-right (LTR) and right-to-left (RTL) text layouts.

 ## Prerequisites